23 things to do on the Thames, London

 You can also take self-guided Thames river tours or try my short wander for some of the best Instagram spots on the South Bank

-For 48 other free things to do in London with kids, check out my top picks
+For 50+ other free things to do in London with kids, check out my top picks

 Explore the South Bank

-If you’re not sure where to start, the South Bank is one of the best sections to wander as there’s always something going on – a Christmas market in winter, an urban beach in summer, festivals, events, not to mention the Southbank Centre exhibitions and performances at the Royal Festival Hall, films at the BFI, plays at the National Theatre.
+Keep an eye out for events as well, from a Christmas market in winter, an urban beach in summer, festivals, not to mention performances at the Royal Festival Hall, films at the BFI, plays at the National Theatre.

-Here’s what I thought of Christmas on the South Bank or more things to do on the South Bank with kids, check out my tips
+For more things to do on the South Bank with kids, check out my tips

 Dig through history